Charles XII of Sweden: In popular culture

 He is referred to in the anime Legend of the Galactic Heroes as the Swedish Meteor; whose similarity to Reinhard von Lohengramm may portend the dynasty dying out without a successor.

 August Strindberg's 1901 play Carl XII is about him.

 The 1925 Swedish film Charles XII is a two-part silent epic starring Gösta Ekman the Elder portraying his reign.

 In the 1968 Polish film Hrabina Cosel, Charles XII is portrayed by Daniel Olbrychski.

 In the 1983 Swedish comedy film Kalabaliken i Bender, Charles XII is portrayed by Gösta Ekman the Younger.

 In 2007, Charles XII was portrayed by Eduard Flerov in the Russian drama The Sovereign's Servant.

 Charles XII appears in the absurdist comedy A Pigeon Sat on a Branch Reflecting on Existence (2014), in which his army passes a modern-day cafe on their way to, and retreating from, the Battle of Poltava.
 He is played by Viktor Gyllenberg.

 The Swedish power metal band Sabaton wrote an album named after him, which includes several songs about his life.

+George R. R. Martin has cited Charles XII as one of the inspirations for Robb Stark in his A Song of Ice and Fire series.